Becoming a Nurse in New Mexico

 - An application fee of $110

-- Register to take the nursing licensure exam (NCLEX-RN).
-Applicants must register through Pearson, which costs $200.00.
+- Registration to take the nursing licensure exam (NCLEX-RN), which costs $200.00

-Once the application for examination is approved, applicants may take the NCLEX-RN.
+Applicants may take the NCLEX-RN once the application for examination is approved.
 After passing, they will receive their RN licenses.

 Applicants who apply immediately after graduating from their nursing program may be eligible for a practicing permit.
 A current employer must submit proof of employment on the applicant's behalf.
 The application for the permit must arrive within 12 weeks of the graduation date.
 Upon passing the NCLEX-RN, applicants can receive a full New Mexico RN license.

-How to Get an Advanced Practice Registered Nurse (APRN) License in New Mexico
+How To Get an APRN License in New Mexico

-Applicants for a New Mexico APRN license must submit the following to the New Mexico Board of Nursing:
+Applicants for a New Mexico APRN license must submit the following to the NMBON: